dair-ai/ML-Notebooks/README.md

 This repo supports Codespaces!
 - Spin up a new instance by clicking on the green `"<> Code"` button followed by the `"Configure and create codespace"` option.
 Make sure to select the dev container config provided with this repo.
 This setups an environment with all the dependencies installed and ready to go.
-- Once the codespace is full running, you can install all the libraries you will need to run the notebooks under the `notebooks` folder.
-Open up a terminal and simply run `conda create --name myenv --file spec-file.txt`.
+- Once the codespace is fully running, you can install all the libraries you will need to run the notebooks under the `/notebooks` folder.
+Open up a terminal and simply run `conda create --name myenv --file spec-file.txt` to install all the Python libraries including PyTorch.
+- Activate your environment `conda activate myenv`. *You might need to run `conda init zsh` or whatever shell you are using... and then close + reopen terminal.*
+- Finally you can try out if everything is working by opening a notebook such as `/notebooks/bow.ipynb`.

 ---